 - Reduced fuelwood use: WCS distributed more than 500 fuel-efficient stoves to households in Band-e-Amir, provided 365 solar cookers to families in 2016 and built 100 attached solar greenhouses in 2017.
 Some families reported that these tools had decreased their shrub-fuel consumption substantially.

-In terms of alternative livelihoods capacity building, WCS has facilitated the training of almost 400 women in new stove technology in Bamyan and Wakhan.
-These women now visit their local communities, teaching other women on the many benefits of using environmentally-friendly stoves (which range from decreasing time away from the home collecting fuel, to improving health for families in their homes from lowered levels of smoke and particulates).
-Furthermore, craftsmen will be trained to produce the stoves locally, creating additional economic benefit to communities.
-WCS has supported the re-opening of a gem cutting and polishing center in Wakhan as part of a coordinated effort to increase community income from handicrafts and other local production.
-Communities surround Band-e-Amir National Park have also benefited from a hygiene and sanitation training program developed by WCS.
+- Training women in new stove technology: WCS facilitated the training of almost 400 women in new stove technology in Bamyan and Wakhan.
+These women have visited their local communities, taught other women the many benefits of using environmentally-friendly stoves (which range from decreasing time away from the home collecting fuel, to improving health for families in their homes from lowered levels of smoke and particulates).
+Craftsmen have been trained in Wakhan to produce the stoves locally, creating additional economic benefit to communities.

 - Expand access to clean energy: Provided materials for construction of a micro-hydro system for Qala-e Panja, Sarkhand and Pikut villages in Wakhan, bringing electricity to many homes for the very first time.